adibyte95/music-genre-classification/README.md

 # Music Genre Classification
-Topic- to classify the type of genre a music belongs. genres include blues, classical, country, disco, hiphop, jazz, metal,pop,reggae,rock<br/>
+Topic- to classify the type of genre a music belongs. genres include blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock.<br/>

 # Dataset
-data set is from GTZAN
+data set is from GTZAN.
+Dataset is from <a href= 'http://marsyasweb.appspot.com/download/data_sets/'>Here</a>

 # Approach
 we will convert the .au audio files given into .wav files first . then we will convert the .wav files into spectogram and then use an cnn to classify them into different groups